 Why Choose This Software to Recover Photos from External Hard Drive:

-- Partition Recovery: to recover data from formatted, corrupt or damaged partitions
+- It can recover data from formatted, corrupt or damaged partitions

-- Lost Data Recovery: to recover files removed from accidental deletion, via the Command and Delete prompt
+- It can recover files removed from accidental deletion, via the Command and Delete prompt

-- Raw Data Recovery: to recover files via their file signature and for a deeper scan
+- It can recover files via their file signature and for a deeper scan

-- One can also choose to Resume Recovery, in case the scan progress takes too long and the user wants to resume it at a later time
+- One can resume recovery, in case the scan progress takes too long and the user wants to resume it at a later time

 Step-by-Step Guide to Recover Photos from External Hard Drive

 Step 1.
-Download iSkysoft Data Recovery for Mac on your Mac computer.
+Download Recoverit (IS) for Mac on your Mac computer.
 Run the program.
 You should be greeted with the following dialog box.
-Choose "Lost Data Recovery" mode.
+Choose one or more file types and click "Next" button.

 Step 2.
-From the list of drives, select the one you lost the file from and click "Scan" on the top of the box.
-If your drive is not visible in the list, click on "Refresh Drives", which should bring your drive up.
+From the list of drives, select the one you lost the file from and click "Start" on the bottom of the box.
+If your drive is not visible in the "External Removable Device" list, click on "Refresh" icon, which should bring your drive up.

 Step 3.
 Once scanning is complete, a preview of all the found files will be displayed.
 You can choose the file you want to restore from there and click "Recover".